fastenhealth/policy/source/sections/13-disaster_recovery_policy.md

 Recovery Goal: The goal is to rebuild Luma infrastructure to a production state.

+The critical systems are: scheduler-service, integrator-service, socket-service, rest-service, notification-service, reminder-service cancellation-service, shortener-service, and chat-service

  The tasks outlines below are not sequential and some can be run in parallel.

 1. Contact Partners and Customers affected - Web Services